Student Responsibility and Academic Integrity

 - Penalties for excessive absences, as determined by the instructor's policy, shall not exceed one-third of a letter grade per class hour of absence.

-- Absences due to participation in approved College activities shall be considered valid absences.
-The provost and vice president for academic affairs shall determine what College activities are approved as valid for students to be absent from classes.
+- Absences due to participation in approved university activities shall be considered valid absences.
+The provost and vice president for academic affairs shall determine what university activities are approved as valid for students to be absent from classes.

 In determining the student's grade, instructors will weigh the student's performance and may also consider excessive absences.
 Instructors should make clear to their classes what they consider to be valid reasons for missing class and what penalties will be assessed for excessive absences.
 Instructors shall state in the course syllabus, and emphasize to the class at the first meeting, the attendance requirement for the course.